DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 See [Path Pattern Placeholders](../guides/advanced-guides/screenshots-and-videos.md#path-pattern-placeholders) for information about the available placeholders.

-Enclose the pattern in quotes if it contains spaces:
+Enclose the pattern in quotes if it has spaces:

 ```sh
 testcafe all tests/sample-fixture.js -s pathPattern='${DATE} ${TIME}/test ${TEST_INDEX}/${USERAGENT}/${FILE_INDEX}.png'